Lewin’s 3-Stage Model of Change Theory: Overview

 One popular change model was proposed by change leader Kurt Lewin, which balances the driving and restraining forces to manage organizational changes such as digital transformation, software implementation, and business process improvements.

 What Is Lewin’s Change Model Theory?

-Lewin suggests that it is crucial to balance these forces through effective change communication and employee involvement, by providing employee training to bridge the skill gap.
+Lewin suggests that it is crucial to balance these forces through effective change communication and employee involvement by providing training to bridge the skill gap.
 Change agents must implement stress management techniques, ensure compliance is met, and use convincing change reasoning.

 The 3 Stages of Change in Lewin’s Model

-To substantiate his Force Field Theory, Lewin suggested a straightforward 3-step change model which aids employees’ ability to adapt to change.
+To substantiate his Force Field Theory, Lewin suggested a straightforward three-step change model which aids employees’ ability to adapt to change.

 Here are the three stages in Lewin’s change model:

 The first stage in Lewin’s model deals with perception management and aims to prepare the affected stakeholders for the upcoming organizational change.
 Change leaders must look at ways to improve the company’s preparedness for change and create a sense of urgency similar to Kotter’s change model.

 During this stage, effective change communication plays a vital role in getting the desired team member buy-in and support of the people in the change management.